paglab/paglab.github.io/content/authors/Weilong Qin/_index.md

 - Alumni
 ---

-weilong Qin was a visiting Phd student (2021-2023) at the Precision Agriculture Lab at TUM.
+Weilong Qin was a visiting Phd student (2021-2023) at the Precision Agriculture Lab at TUM.
 His research interests include remote sensing, crop resilience and variety identification.

 Dr. Qin is currently a assistant researcher at the Dryland Farming Institute, Hebei Academy of Agriculture and Forestry Sciences.
 He is mainly engaged in research on Remote Sensing-Based Screening of Drought- and Water-Saving Crop Varieties.